AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_aws_tgw_intra_domain_inspection.md

 layout: "aviatrix"
 page_title: "Aviatrix: aviatrix_aws_tgw_intra_domain_inspection"
 description: |-
-  Creates and manages the intra domain inspection of security domains in an AWS TGW
+  Creates and manages the intra domain inspection of network domains in an AWS TGW
 ---

 # aviatrix_aws_tgw_intra_domain_inspection

-The **aviatrix_aws_tgw_intra_domain_inspection** resource allows the creation and management of intra domain inspection of security domains in an AWS TGW.
+The **aviatrix_aws_tgw_intra_domain_inspection** resource allows the creation and management of intra domain inspection of network domains in an AWS TGW.

 ## Example Usage